Federal OSHA Compliant

 Most general contractors and owners (ISNetworld, Avetta, Browz, Procore) require: (1) Written Safety Program (IIPP or HASP), (2) OSHA 300 Log for prior 3 years, (3) Experience Modification Rate (EMR) below 1.0, (4) Proof of worker's comp and liability insurance, and (5) Competent Person certifications for applicable trades.
 BuildShield AI generates documents 1 and 4 instantly.

 In 5 minutes or less.
 Enter your company name, select your state and trade, identify your key hazards, and name your designated competent person.
-BuildShield AI assembles a VA-specific document referencing 29 CFR Part 1926 (OSHA Construction Standards) and your trade's OSHA standards.
+BuildShield AI assembles a Virginia-specific document referencing 29 CFR Part 1926 (OSHA Construction Standards) and your trade's OSHA standards.

-Trusted by 500+ VA contractors
+Trusted by 500+ Virginia contractors

 Generate a free preview in 5 minutes.
 Meets Federal OSHA requirements.
 Accepted by ISNetworld, Avetta, and Procore.